exoscale/exoscale-cloud-controller-manager/docs/getting-started.md

 > Controller Managers administration][k8s-ccm-admin] to learn how your cluster
 > nodes must be configured to leverage an external Cloud Controller Manager.

-To deploy the Exoscale CCM on your Kubernetes cluster, you can use the manifest provided as example:
+To deploy the Exoscale CCM on your Kubernetes cluster, you can use manifests provided as example:

 ```
+kubectl apply -f ./docs/examples/cloud-controller-manager-rbac.yml
 kubectl apply -f ./docs/examples/cloud-controller-manager.yml
 ```